Biology

 As a WMU student majoring in biology, you'll learn about the processes that are fundamental to all living organisms and will have the opportunity to study botany, cell biology, developmental biology, ecology, evolutionary biology, microbiology, neuroscience, pathology, physiology, virology and zoology.
 Your coursework will include biological sciences as well as chemistry, physics, math and statistics.
 You'll complete a capstone experience, which includes a senior seminar class in a specialized area or independent research carried out with a WMU professor.

-WMU's Biology Club provides networking, research and learning opportunities, and its activity calendar offers a mix of events that give students a way to meet others who share their interests.
+WMU's Biology Club provides networking, research and learning opportunities, and its activity calendar offers a mix of events that will allow you to meet others who share your interests.

-WMU also offers students the opportunity to gain valuable experience outside the classroom by taking part in cutting-edge research involving plants, insects, mammals, birds and microorganisms.
-WMU's undergraduate research programs give students the edge they need by equipping them with real-life, hands-on experience in the subjects they learn about during class.
-For many students, these experiences will not only prepare them for success, but will also aid them in choosing the direction of their career.
+WMU also offers you the opportunity to gain valuable experience outside the classroom by taking part in cutting-edge research involving plants, insects, mammals, birds and microorganisms.
+The University's undergraduate research programs will give you the edge you need by equipping you with real-life, hands-on experience in the subjects you learn about during class.
+These experiences will not only prepare you for success, but may also aid you in choosing the direction of your career.

 Recent WMU graduates with degrees in biology are working as: